 - "Raime, the Fume Knight".
 This boss' haunting darkness takes physical shape as the brass and male choir mercilessly oppress you with a frantic beat while you're on the receiving end of a beatdown by the Fallen Hero that springs forward to defend his beloved dark lady.

 - "Sir Alonne" is a straight-up display of pride that imperiously calls you forward to duel with the most badass katana user in the Souls franchise.
-It's made even better when you realise that this is sung not in Sakuraba's usual Ethereal Choir, but genuine Latin, the lyrics encompassing the warrior's views and an added reference to the game's main plot.
+It's frequently considered the most memorable boss song in the game by players thanks to its grandiose Ethereal Choir.

 - Crown of the Ivory King concludes the epic adventure that is the Lost Crowns Trilogy by adding three pieces that simply feel foreign and supernatural to Drangleic, the scale of which is far larger than what we are presented with in the base game.